tormath1/sysext-tutorial/hands-on-1/README.md

-# Hands-on 1: Merge a simple sysext on Fedora CoreOS
+# Hands-on 1: Use a sysext with wasmtime on Fedora CoreOS

 ## Setting up a Fedora CoreOS virtual machine